4 minute read

 The common feature is that documents have no standard format.

 Even a simple document like an invoice can have multiple presentations and types that frustrate machine processing.
-The default method is to have human experts read documents to understand their context and relevance.
+The default method is for human experts to read documents to understand their context and relevance.

 Clearly, this is hugely expensive, as well as being slow and unreliable.